 It is amazing how confident we are that nothing will ever happen to us.
-Confident to the point of being arrogant.
-We are smug in our belief that things happen only to others.

 It all began when I stepped out into the balcony three weeks ago.
 Now, this is a small balcony that I use to hang my laundry everyday.
 So it is a familiar territory.
 But that day, it had rained for a short while just before the washing machine played the usual tune announcing the completion of the spin cycle.
 Determined to finish the chore of hanging the washed clothes, I went to the balcony with my basket.
 Looking at the wet floor outside, I did something that I never do.
 I took off my slippers and went about finishing my task barefoot.